ethereumdegen/spirit_editor/README.md

 ## Tool Modes
 1. Terrain Height
 2. Terrain Splat
-3. Foliage (warbler grass)
+3. Foliage (warbler grass)  ( disabled for now )
 4. Regions
 5. Doodad Placement (Press ESC to toggle)

+### Terrain Splat Map

+- When painting splat, the system supports up to 255 textures with high efficiency and very few draw calls.
+However, the tradeoff is you have to be careful how you blend and paint them.
+To blend, be sure that you use the 'layer fade' and fade between two textures at every transition or you will get artifact lines.
+This technique does make painting slightly more tedius but offers extreme splat map optimization and texture capacity in your game.

 ## Doodads and zone files

-Also, place doodads in zone files (sub-scenes) which can be saved and loaded.
+Place doodads in zone files (sub-scenes) which can be saved and loaded.
 These are spawnable entities, used for anything like rocks, trees, even structural GLTFs for your game.
 These each have a name, a translation, and CustomProps (a hashmap of values: [ vec3,f32,i32,String ....]).
 In this way, you can load them into your game the way that you need specifically.

 ![image](https://github.com/ethereumdegen/bevy_mesh_terrain_editor/assets/6249263/cfea97c5-b73a-4a54-9e27-e1f0a5c36229)

 ![level_blockout_1](https://github.com/ethereumdegen/bevy_mesh_terrain_editor/assets/6249263/63988249-0758-4518-a51c-b0c6a25bf2b4)

-### Terrain Splat Map

-- When painting, the system supports up to 255 textures with high efficiency and very few draw calls.
-However, the tradeoff is you have to be careful how you blend and paint them.
-To blend, be sure that you use the 'layer fade' and fade between two textures at every transition or you will get artifact lines.
-This technique does make painting slightly more tedius but offers extreme splat map optimization and texture capacity in your game.

 ### Placing Doodads